 mutable memberName = Assignment expression mutable variableName = Assignment expression mutable result = Numbers // this assigns a mutable empty list expression of type number to the member result mutable counter = 0 // this assigns a mutable number expression with value 0 to the variable counter

 The Name Strict

 Why the name Strict?
-Well, the language is very strict about its input, much more than all other languages, even python is more flexible with empty lines, continuation lines, comments, etc. which are all absent in Strict.
-Even in collapsed mode the language looks always the same way, formatting is always the same and there is usually just one way to do things.
+Well, the language is very strict about its input, much more than all other languages, even Python is more flexible with empty lines, continuation lines, comments, etc. which are all absent in Strict.
+Even in collapsed mode the language always looks the same way, formatting is always the same and there is usually just one way to do things.
 Collapsed mode is only there for easier reading by humans and programmers and it reflects the expanded mode always in the same manner.
 If you look at the resulting expanded mode it is ridiculously easy with supporting only a few build in types and a handful of statements (around 10).
-Normally languages have 20-50 expressions supported build in and depending on the language 20-100 statements and build in keywords supported.
-Collapsed strict is similar, but smaller, expanded strict is much simpler (10x less).
-This is only possible by limiting on what the language can do and hiding away many facets (like threading, exception handling, no generics, no overloading, etc.).
+Normally languages have 20-50 expressions supported built-in and depending on the language 20-100 statements and built-in keywords supported.
+Collapsed Strict is similar, but smaller, expanded Strict is much simpler (10x less).
+This is only possible by limiting what the language can do and hiding away many facets (like threading, exception handling, no generics, no overloading, etc.).
 Strict is not limiting itself to hurt a programmer (which is not supposed to write much code in the language anyway), but instead to enable its Intelligence to write code inside a very strict and rigid system where it cannot make many mistakes.
 By following TDD problems are also always encountered in a small context and refactorings help to only work on one issue at a time.